Dispute Solutions - Services

 Expert Arbitrators are experts in the subject matter of the referred dispute, as well as being expert dispute resolvers.
 They understand commercial environments and run their arbitrations, as much as possible, in a businesslike way.
 Their primary focus is on understanding the commercial and technical issues in the dispute, in context.
 Their decisions are made according to law, mixed with a strong dose of commercial reality.

-Pros: Familiarity with technical issues and arbitration processes makes Expert Arbitration an authoritative, efficient and cost-effective process.
+Familiarity with technical issues and arbitration processes makes Expert Arbitration an authoritative, efficient and cost-effective process.

-Cons: None of significance.
+Nothing of significance.

 Judicial Arbitrators are lawyers or retired judges with expertise in the law, and in dispute resolution.
 Typically, their processes are more courtroom-like than businesslike, and their primary focus is more on legal, than technical issues.
 They need more expert input into technical issues, which tends to increase the scope, scale and expense of their proceedings - sometimes making them no faster or cheaper than court proceedings.

-Pros: Familiarity with specialised areas of law and arbitration processes makes Judicial Arbitration a very authoritative process.
+Familiarity with specialised areas of law and arbitration processes makes Judicial Arbitration a very authoritative process.

-Cons: Can become too legalistic, slow and expensive to appeal to business people.
+Can become too legalistic, slow and expensive to appeal to business people.

-Stage #4 - End Process & Document Outcomes
+Stage #4 - Conclusion

 Dispute Solution outcomes range from satisfaction that a dispute or conflict has been resolved, to Voluntary Agreements to do, or to not do something, to legally binding arbitral awards that can be enforced by Supreme Courts throughout Australia.